Supporting Hybrid-Flexible Courses and Programs

 As explained above, students need basic information about their participation options; accurate and simple, easy to understand.
 Do they have to attend class live and in-person?
 If so, when?
 For what purpose?
 Which online participation options are available to them?
 How do they access those?
 It is also useful to explain the various modes and highlight reasons why someone might choose one or another, and – just importantly – why someone should NOT choose one or another mode (especially various online options).
 Helping students decide which participation mode to use for a given session may be more important for those students with little or no HyFlex experience and those who have been unable or unwilling to choose wisely in previous HyFlex classes.

 Another general student support needed is the ability to identify courses in the class schedule available in HyFlex mode and what special arrangements are needed to enroll and participate.
 For example, on some campuses for large HyFlex sections scheduled in rooms that cannot meet the full enrollment capacity, students must choose either in-person or online evaluation (testing).
 If they choose in-person evaluation, they are expected to show up on campus during a scheduled exam time.
-If they choose online evaluation, they must complete all exams online and are not allowed to complete evaluations in-person, since all in-person seats are reserved for a student who registered for them.
+If they choose online evaluation, they must complete all exams online and are not allowed to complete evaluations in-person, since all in-person seats are reserved for students who registered for them.
 This allows the institution to manage larger enrollments that exceed room capacity, and to realize one of the key organizational value returns enabled by HyFlex: more students served with the same seating capacity.

 Related to participation decisions students must make is clearly identifying the technology required to participate in various modes.
-Do students need “clickers” if they attend in person?
+Do students need personal response system “clickers” if they attend in person?
 Do students need other personal technology in the classroom, such as a laptop or tablet computer?
 Do students need headsets to participate in live online mode?
 Or are speakers alone good enough?
 If the synchronous technology used doesn’t allow for student audio input, or they aren’t expected to speak in class – as in many larger lecture classes – students won’t need a working microphone.
 Do students need special plugins, browsers, or other software applications?
 Do bandwidth specifications matter?
 In synchronous modes, especially when video and audio channels are used, bandwidth may be a limiting factor for effective participation.